rhubarbgroup/redis-cache/README.md

 ## Replication & Clustering

-To use Replication, Sharing or Clustering, make sure your server is running PHP7 or higher (HHVM is not supported) and you consulted the [Predis](https://github.com/nrk/predis) or [PhpRedis](https://github.com/phpredis/phpredis) documentation.
+To use Replication, Sharding or Clustering, make sure your server is running PHP7 or higher (HHVM is not supported) and you consulted the [Predis](https://github.com/nrk/predis) or [PhpRedis](https://github.com/phpredis/phpredis) documentation.

-For replication use the `WP_REDIS_SERVERS` constant, for sharing the `WP_REDIS_SHARDS` constant and for clustering the `WP_REDIS_CLUSTER` constant.
+For replication use the `WP_REDIS_SERVERS` constant, for sharding the `WP_REDIS_SHARDS` constant and for clustering the `WP_REDIS_CLUSTER` constant.

 For authentication use the `WP_REDIS_PASSWORD` constant.